oflore12/Where-to-Stream/README.md

-# CMSC447Project
+# Where To Stream (CMSC447Project)
 This is the repository for CMSC447 Project.

-## Usage
+## Installation
 To install packages needed for Python and Flask, run these commands:

-- `sudo apt install -y python3-pip`
-- `sudo apt install -y build-essential libssl-dev libffi-dev python3-dev`
+- `sudo apt install -y python3-pip build-essential libssl-dev libffi-dev python3-dev python3-venv postgresql postgresql-contrib`

-- `sudo apt install -y python3-venv`
+Make sure you're in the CMSC447Project directory and create a new virtual environment:

+- `python3 -m venv env`

+To activate environment, make sure you're in the CMSC447Project directory and run:

+- `source env/bin/activate`

+Once you see (env) prior to your username in the terminal, run:

-- `sudo apt install -y postgresql postgresql-contrib`
+- `pip install -r requirements.txt`

 Start the PostgreSQL database: